dahall/Vanara/Core/readme.md

 [Vanara.InteropServices.SafeMemStruct&lt;T&gt;](https://github.com/dahall/Vanara/search?l=C%23&q=SafeMemStruct%26lt%3BT%26gt%3B) | Base abstract class for a structure handler based on `Vanara.InteropServices.SafeMemoryHandle`.
 [Vanara.PInvoke.SizeFieldNameAttribute](https://github.com/dahall/Vanara/search?l=C%23&q=SizeFieldNameAttribute) | Should be used with `Vanara.PInvoke.ManagedArrayPointer` or `Vanara.PInvoke.ArrayPointer` to indicate which field within the same structure contains the size of the array.
 [Vanara.PInvoke.SizeFieldNameAttributeExt](https://github.com/dahall/Vanara/search?l=C%23&q=SizeFieldNameAttributeExt) | Extension methods for `Vanara.PInvoke.SizeFieldNameAttribute` to get the size of an array pointer within a structure via attribute.
+[Vanara.Marshaler.MarshalFieldAs.SizeOfAttribute](https://github.com/dahall/Vanara/search?l=C%23&q=SizeOfAttribute) | Attribute that can be applied to fields in a structure or class to indicate that the field should be initialized with the native size of the parent structure or class or that indicates the size of the native structure or class on retrieval.
 [Vanara.Matrix.SpanAction](https://github.com/dahall/Vanara/search?l=C%23&q=SpanAction) | A delegate that acts on a `System.Span` to set the values of the matrix.
 [Vanara.Collections.SparseArray&lt;T&gt;](https://github.com/dahall/Vanara/search?l=C%23&q=SparseArray%26lt%3BT%26gt%3B) | A sparse array based on a dictionary.
 [Vanara.Extensions.StringHelper](https://github.com/dahall/Vanara/search?l=C%23&q=StringHelper) | A safe class that represents an object that is pinned in memory.
+[Vanara.Marshaler.MarshalFieldAs.StructPtrAttribute](https://github.com/dahall/Vanara/search?l=C%23&q=StructPtrAttribute) | Attribute that can be applied to fields in a structure or class to indicate that the field is a pointer to a structure.
 [Vanara.PInvoke.SuppressAutoGenAttribute](https://github.com/dahall/Vanara/search?l=C%23&q=SuppressAutoGenAttribute) | An attribute that can be applied to a code element to suppress the automatic generation of P/Invoke methods for that element.
 [Vanara.Collections.VirtualReadOnlyList&lt;T&gt;.TryGetDelegate](https://github.com/dahall/Vanara/search?l=C%23&q=TryGetDelegate) | Delegate for a method that tries to get the element at the specified index.
 [Vanara.Collections.GenericVirtualReadOnlyDictionary&lt;T&gt;.TryGetValueDelegate](https://github.com/dahall/Vanara/search?l=C%23&q=TryGetValueDelegate) | Delegate for the implementation of the `Vanara.Collections.GenericVirtualReadOnlyDictionary.TryGetValue(,@)` method.